Peter-Sanders/Twitter-mining-and-Tweet-Prediction/README.txt

-The main executable file is tweetuserdump.py
+The main executable file is use.py

 After downloading, imput your own twitter api credentials in their corresponding places

-In lines 28 and 29 of tweetuserdump.py, edit the path location such that its specific to where the twitter mining folder resides on your computer
+In lines 33 and 34 of tweet_mine.py, edit the path location such that its specific to where the twitter mining folder resides on your computer

-In line 104 of the same file, editing max_len changes the length of the outputed text

 Feel free to edit the MaxTweets value on line 25 to anything you feel like.

+Edit the max_len value on line 7 of write_tweet.py to change the length of the tweet

 #####################NOTE:###################################